taplytics/taplytics-ios-sdk/START.md

     - Open your project's .xcworkspace file

 2. Initialize the SDK by adding an import and the following line of code with your API key to your `UIApplicationDelegate`.
-Make sure to call startTaplytics before making `self.window` the key window, such as: `[self.window makeKeyAndVisible]` or `[self.window makeKeyWindow]`.
+Make sure to call `startTaplyticsAPIKey:` before making `self.window` the key window, such as: `[self.window makeKeyAndVisible]` or `[self.window makeKeyWindow]`.

 ```objc
 #import <Taplytics/Taplytics.h>